Anshulkaocde123/bptree-kvstore/README.md

 ## Features

-✅ **B+ Tree Indexing**
+**B+ Tree Indexing**
 - Efficient key-value storage with O(log n) search complexity
-- Dynamic node splitting for balanced tree growth
+- Dynamic node splitting keeps the tree balanced as you add more data
-- Leaf-level linked list for efficient range queries
+- Leaf-level linked list makes range queries super fast
-- Lazy deletion without expensive tree rebalancing
+- Lazy deletion avoids expensive tree rebalancing

-✅ **Persistent Storage**
+**Persistent Storage**
-- Page-based disk I/O architecture
+- All your data gets saved to disk automatically
-- Meta page (Page 0) for tree metadata persistence
+- Uses Page 0 as a meta page to track where the tree starts
-- Automatic recovery on tree reconstruction
+- If your program crashes, it automatically recovers and loads everything back
-- All 10,000+ keys recoverable from disk
+- Store 10,000+ keys and retrieve them all after restart

-✅ **Buffer Pool Management**
+**Buffer Pool Management**
-- LRU (Least Recently Used) eviction policy
+- Smart LRU (Least Recently Used) eviction - keeps frequently accessed pages in memory
-- 64-frame buffer pool (256 KB max memory)
+- 64-frame buffer pool that uses only 256 KB of RAM
-- Robust handling of 156:1 oversubscription ratio
+- Can handle massive overload - efficiently manages 10,000 keys with just 64 frames
-- Proper page pinning/unpinning lifecycle
+- Proper page lifecycle management with pinning/unpinning

-✅ **Comprehensive Operations**
+**Core Operations**
-- **Insert**: Add key-value pairs with automatic tree rebalancing
+- **Insert**: Add key-value pairs - tree automatically stays balanced
-- **Search**: O(log n) key lookup with optional value retrieval
+- **Search**: Find values by key in O(log n) time
-- **Scan**: O(k) range queries across leaf pages
+- **Scan**: Get all key-value pairs in a range, sorted and ready to use
-- **Delete**: Lazy deletion marking entries as removed
+- **Delete**: Remove keys without rebuilding the tree
-- **Persistence**: Full data durability to disk
+- **Persistence**: Everything you save stays on disk

 ## Architecture